bollu/ppsspp-help/input/index.md

 __Haptic Feedback__
 If this is enabled, the device will vibrate every time a button is pressed.
-Useful of mobile devices for tactile feedback
+Useful in mobile devices for tactile feedback.

 #### On-screen touch controls: ####